jonas293/Test/README.md

-# Test
+# NN
-Test für Pycharm
+Use it for LSTM NN